reven0n/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

+This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 _{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_

 ---